hhu-stups/prob2_ui/doc/prob2ui_release_history.md

 * Fixed inefficient expansion of symbolic sets in some places
 * Fixed various keyboard problems with some OSes and keyboard layouts (Shift on Windows, undo/redo with non-US layouts, zoom shortcuts, consoles)
 * Fixed some toolbar icons becoming invisible for small window/view sizes
-* Fixed errors with the config file when switching between different versions of ProB 2 UI
+* Fixed errors with the config file when switching between different versions of ProB2-UI

 ### Downloads for version 1.2.0